Julian-dev28/devcon-builders-challenge/README.md

 - Include a clear description of your implementation
 - Add any relevant documentation or setup instructions

 Need help?
-Join our Discord community (link coming soon) where our team is ready to support your building journey.
+Join our [Discord community](https://discord.gg/PMJk9X6W) where our team is ready to support your building journey.

 Note: Make sure to work on the correct branch and target it in your PR.
 Each bounty has its own dedicated branch to keep submissions organized.